Master of Arts in Apologetics Degree (MAA)

 Graduates of the MAA program will be equipped for a variety of opportunities.
 The MAA can provide the educational framework needed for parachurch ministry and teaching opportunities.
 In addition, graduates may choose to pursue further education at the PhD level.

-The MAA curriculum comprises 36 units (see below for details on the courses).
+The MA in apologetics study curriculum comprises 36 units (see below for details on the courses).
 All students take a General Core of courses in Communication and Classical Apologetics.
 In these courses, students develop writing and communication skills for graduate-level academic writing as well as practical and ministry work, and gain a foundation in philosophy, theology, and Scripture as applied to defending the faith.

 Cultural track students take required courses that establish a strong, interdisciplinary foundation for an integrated approach to cultural engagement.
 In the Imaginative Apologetics courses, students learn how to use imaginative as well as rational approaches to form an integrated approach to defending the faith, with particular attention to the work of C.S.
 Lewis.
 In the Christian Thought and Worldview courses, students gain a foundation in philosophy, culture, history and literature for effective cultural analysis and engagement.